KLDetect/keylogger-detector/doc/dev_journal.md

 Still need to finnish it.

 _TODO_: Add functionality that is asks user if the malicious process should be killed.
 I.e. add some configuration functionality.
 Finnish Step 3. in mentioned bash script.

+## Monday, 5.
+June 2023
+### Michel
+Systemtap allowes one to write stap scripts and compile them as kernel modules.
+Linetimes.stp is usefull to filter functioncalls.
+With some slight modification (needs some more research) we could use it to filter all modules that perform the "register_keyboard_notifier" function inside of the kernel.
+Currently, it only lists events that happen durring probing.
+So the 'spy' keylogger has to be loaded as a kernel module for it to show up whilst monitoring.
+One could compile the systemtap script as a kernel module and load it very early on boot.
+That also would require some more research.
+Detecting the "register_keyboard_notifier" function call does not seem efficient.